Brian Cookman: Biography

 Born Brian Christopher Cookman in India, Cookman and his parents lived there until he was seven.
 The family moved back to Harrow, Middlesex in 1954.

 By the age of 14 he was singing and playing guitar singing, as he put it "to appalled American servicemen in a pizza restaurant in rural England for comparatively vast sums of money".
 While still at school Cookman showed his individuality by taking a rolled-up umbrella with him every morning.

 After studying graphic design at Harrow School of Art, he went to work for the record company EMI, where he became promotions manager.

 He played gigs at folk clubs in the evenings.
 Copying Jesse Fuller, he established his harp-on-a-rack and authentic driving guitar style which was his trade mark.
 Joining forces with friends John Reed and Tony Knight, he formed Jug Trust (as in The National Trust) in 1962, a trio renowned for their humour, and their interpretation of rarely heard jug band music from outfits like the Memphis Jug Band, Clifford Hayes Jug Band, King David's Jug Band and Gus Cannon's Jug Stompers.

-On 14 October 1972, Cookman married Lesley Penn, now the author of the Libby Sarjeant mystery series published by Accent Press, with whom he went on to have four children, Louise, now a professional singer; Miles, a singer-songwriter, rhythm guitarist and stand-in Jug Trust member; Phillipa, also a singer and occasional guitarist and Leo, the only pianist in the family.
+On 14 October 1972, Cookman married Lesley Penn, now the author of the Libby Sarjeant mystery series published by Headline, with whom he went on to have four children, Louise, now a professional singer; Miles, a singer-songwriter, rhythm guitarist and stand-in Jug Trust member; Phillipa, also a singer and occasional guitarist and Leo, the only pianist in the family.

 After many years of playing all around UK and Europe, Cookman's songwriting began to demand a more commercial sound, so the band became Bronx Cheer and added keyboards, bass and drums.
 Sharing the same management as Chicken Shack, Mungo Jerry and Savoy Brown, more years on the road followed, with one album, Bronx Cheer's Greatest Hits, Volume Three, a single and an EP.

 A single, "Hold on to Me", reached the charts in Eastern Europe but because of the Iron Curtain, Cookman was never able to get his royalties out of the country.

 The band evolved again into The Brian Cookman Band (BCB) – including the former Chicken Shack guitarist Rob Hull – which toured with groups including Gallagher and Lyle.
 However, bands were becoming too expensive to maintain, so he began all over again, this time as a solo artist.
 Cookman kept playing until a few months before his death in 2005.
 He played with pianist, Lee Wilson under the name Delta Flashback.
 In the latter years of his life, Wilson was replaced by, Brian's son, Leo Cookman.

 Cookman's set was a blend of blues from the 1920s and 1930s and, occasionally, his own material, using 6- and 12-string acoustic guitars, tiple, harmonicas and kazoo, and humour.
 In 2003, he was a founder member of Brook's Blues Bar and became responsible for signing many of the acts who performed at this West London venue.